Special Props and Tags

 Special Tags

-Crank provides four special element tags which modify renderer behavior, affecting element diffing and rendering output in various ways.
+Crank provides five special element tags which modify renderer behavior, affecting element diffing and rendering output in various ways.

 Fragment